mohangk/easy_rack_stack/README.md

  Ruby

-* The deploy_user created on EC2 does not have /etc/profile being sourced on login
+* The deploy_user created on EC2 does not have /etc/profile being sourced on login (to be verified)

 ###General

  * When running in Passenger, we can't see the Rails logs.
 Need to enable PassengeDebugLogFile and PassengerDebugLogLevel to get any logging information

  * nginx support

  * SSL support

  * Postgres
   - pg_hba.conf permission
     - we need to be able to override the socket based setting as well
     - is too permissive ?
   -setup user

  * Whether projects should include .rvmrc, as it messes with our rvm::system setup ?

  * Best way to handle different environments ?
 There exists a configuration option in rvm_passenger recipe, and git-deploy uses the RAILS_ENV variable.
 How would we keep (production. staging )

 ####Deployment related issues

  * Starting and restarting of delayed_jobs taking into RAILS_ENV

  * Setting of RAILS_ENV, especially when SSH-ing into the machine.
 Ideally for most common tasks we go through git-deploy and not need to SSH into the machine.

  * git-deply commit hooks does not seem to work well with RVM setup on the server

  * because git-deploy always tries to do a sudo.
 Work around currently is to add the deploy_user to the admin group.
 This is not ideal and we need to stop git-deploy from trying to sudo during git deploy setup instead.

  * Automate 'bundle install, rake assets:clean , rake assets:precompile (for
 production mode) and rake db:migrate' on git push. git-deploy is suppose to do this but I am not sure if its working.
 Maybe it does not work for the first push ?

  * Figure out cleanest way to setup database from the local machine instead of ssh-ing into Vagrant ?